 7. Wine Stoppers

 It isn’t easy to re-cork a wine bottle, and sometimes the cork is too damaged to keep a proper seal after being opened with a corkscrew.
-Wine stoppers will keep the bottle air tight and come in fun, whimsical designs.
+Wine bottle stoppers will keep the liquid air tight and are available in fun, whimsical designs.

 8. Nitrogen / Argon Preservation